mattotodd/appengine-python-flask-skeleton/README.md

 1. Congratulations!
 Your application is now live at your-app-id.appspot.com

 ## Next Steps

+### app.yaml

+The [app.yaml](https://cloud.google.com/appengine/docs/python/config/appconfig) file is where you configure your application for appengine.
+For this app, we are setting the runtime to python27.

+Also in the app.yaml file we set two handlers, /static  which will deliver any static files you put in those folders (like /static/js/react.js)

+the second handler catches all other requests and sends them off to our python flask application in main.py, basically the place where out python code takes over.

+### Flask
+[Flask](http://flask.pocoo.org/) is a microframework for python.
+Read [the Quickstart guide](http://flask.pocoo.org/docs/0.10/quickstart/#quickstart) to find out more about it.
+You can kind of ignore everything up to the [routing section](http://flask.pocoo.org/docs/0.10/quickstart/#routing) since appengine handles running the app for you.
+Other than that, the docs are pretty good.

+Long story short, you use a python attribute `@app.route('/hello')` to decorate functions and they become your web request handlers.

+### Jinja
+[Jinja](http://jinja.pocoo.org/) is a python template engine for generating html.
+You can use Flask's built in method [render_template](http://flask.pocoo.org/docs/0.10/api/#flask.render_template) to render files inside the /templates folder (it uses jinja by default).

+To learn more read about the [template language](http://jinja.pocoo.org/docs/dev/templates/)

+### AppEngine
+Within the [Python Runtime](https://cloud.google.com/appengine/docs/python) there are a bunch of [services](https://cloud.google.com/appengine/docs/python/apis) you can take advantage of like identity, mail, memcache, search, sms, queues etc etc.

 This skeleton includes `TODO` markers to help you find basic areas you will want to customize.